 Now, while it’s still very hot, spoon the chocolate/nut mixture on top.
 The chocolate will melt and adhere the nuts to the candy.
 You can help it along by pressing and sliding the spatula a bit along the topping, filling in the holes.

-Scatter the coarse salt on the last side that got chocolate, as a final touch.
+Scatter a bit of coarse salt on the last side that got chocolate, as a final touch.
 The amount you use is up to you; I rarely use the whole amount.

 It’s a little tough to describe, so when I made another batch of this stuff tonight I shot pics (not easy when you’re handling toffee napalm, lemme tell ya).
 Maybe this will help:

-I stick the whole pan in the refrigerator for an hour or so at that point, but I’m an impatient soul; it will eventually harden on its own.
+I stick the whole pan in the freezer (or outside, since I usually make this in December) for a few minutes so that it hardens faster.
+It’s not necessary; in an hour or so the toffee will cool and solidify.
 When it’s hard, you can either gift the whole slab with a little hammer, so that folks can break it up themselves, or whack it with your own hammer and serve it in chunks.

 There are obsessed individuals who chop this stuff up into plus-or-minus-precise cubes while it’s still hot and soft, so that everyone gets identically sized pieces…but we won’t talk about them.